 Sahara Desert in Egypt

 The Western Desert of Egypt which is located west of River Nile and extends to the Libyan border forms part of Sahara in Egypt.
 The desert covers an area of 262,800 square miles of the country, which is equivalent to two thirds of the entire country.
 Rocks and sand characterize the region.
 Its highest altitude is 3,300 feet above sea level, located on the Gilf Kebir plateau near the Egyptian, Sudanese and Libyan border.
 Besides, there are several oases namely Siwa, El Faiyum, Bahariya, Farafra, Dakhla, and Kharga.

 Sahara Desert in Libya

 The part of Sahara that extends to Libya constitutes the Libyan Desert.
 This area is one of the driest, the most remote, and the harshest regions of the Sahara, experiencing very little rainfall.
 It covers approximately 420,000 square miles.
 There is a wide variety of landscapes including mountains and oases.
 The daytime temperatures can reach up to 50°C especially during the summer.
-During the winter, natural phenomena known as “White Nights” occurs due to the formation of hoar frost.
+During the winter, natural phenomena known as “White Nights” occurs due to the formation of radiation frost.
 In 1922, a record temperature was recorded at 58°C, which is the highest natural temperature ever recorded anywhere in the world.
 Lowest temperatures of -9°C have been recorded in the desert.

 Sahara Desert in Mali